Dreams of moving house: the moment when your life changes place and asks you to pack not everything, but only the important

 Such dreams come in moments when a serious relocation into a new phase of life is ripening, or is already underway, and it touches not only “where” but “how I will be there.”

-And perhaps, right now as you read these lines, you already feel which “relocation” is happening in you — outer or inner, near or large — and this dream is about it.
+Perhaps, right now as you read these lines, you already feel which “relocation” is happening in you — outer or inner, near or large — and this dream is about it.

-If you choose easily — you have clarity of values; it’s worth valuing as a rare resource.
-If it is hard to decide — you have many attachments to the old; it’s worth gradually rethinking them, not cutting everything at once.
-If you find forgotten things — there is something in your archive that is long overdue either to return to life or to release with gratitude.
-If someone helps — there are people near you helping with the transition; it’s worth valuing and not refusing their participation, even if receiving help is unfamiliar.
+If you find forgotten things, something in your archive is long overdue either to return to life or to be released with gratitude.
+If someone helps you, there are people around you helping with the transition.
+Value them; do not refuse their participation, even if receiving help is unfamiliar.

 Ask yourself: “What am I ‘packing with me’ into the next stage of my life — and what from the old is long overdue to leave here, not to drag on as extra weight?”